Cadillac V16 engine

-The Cadillac V16 engine is a term that applies to two different Cadillac-designed V-16 automobile engines, an overhead valve 45-degree 452 CID model produced between 1930 and 1937, and a 135-degree side valve 431 CID between 1938 and 1940.
-Both were used in its most luxurious model line, the Cadillac V-16.
+The Cadillac V16 engine is a term that applies to two different Cadillac-designed V16 automobile engines, an overhead valve 45-degree 452 CID model produced between 1930 and 1937, and a 135-degree side valve 431 CID between 1938 and 1940.
+Both were used in its most luxurious model line, the Cadillac V16.

 Cadillac produced two of only four production gasoline-fueled V16 engines in history.
 The company has twice since attempted to build a new V16 engine, once in the 1980s and again in 2003 (the Cadillac Sixteen), neither making it into production.

 Series 452

-With its chief competitor, Packard, already having sold a V12 engine against Cadillac's eight-cylinder cars, work began late in the 1920s under Hemmings to produce a car of real impact.
+With its competitor, Packard, already having sold a V12 engine to compete with Cadillac's eight-cylinder cars, work began late in the 1920s to produce a competitive multi cylinder luxury car.
 Lawrence Fisher, Cadillac General Manager, leaked to the press that the company would also build a V12, hoping to keep the real engine secret.

-The original Cadillac V16 could be said to be two overhead valve Buick Straight-8 engine engines on a common crankshaft and crankcase, because each bank operated entirely independently of the other with no other shared components.
-It sported a narrow 45° bank angle for use in the new Cadillac chassis Cadillac Series 90 V-16 (which became the Fleetwood).
-The engine was well engineered, with a counterweighted crankshaft (quite a mathematical challenge at the time), overhead valves, and hydraulic tappets.
-It also had only two single barrel updraft Stromberg carburetors, one for each bank.
+The first generation Cadillac V16 is functionally two overhead valve Straight-8 engine engines on a common crankshaft and aluminum crankcase.
+The independent cylinder blocks and heads meet at a 45° bank angle.
+Engineering features included a counterweighted crankshaft, overhead valves, and hydraulic lash adjusters.
+It also had two single barrel updraft carburetors, one for each bank.

-The V16 had a 3 in bore and a 4 in stroke, giving an engine displacement of 452 CID and occasional reference as the Series 452 engine.
+The V16 had a 3 in bore and a 4 in stroke, giving an engine displacement of 452 CID and is known as the Series 452 engine.
 Cadillac initially rated the engine at 165 bhp.
-It was capable of propelling the heavier models to speeds in excess of 80 mph, and 100 mph for some of the lighter.
+V16 equipped cars were capable of speeds in excess of 80 mph, to 100 mph depending on rear axle gear ratio.

 In all, 3878 Series 452s were built.

-This engine was used in the various V-16 models:
+This engine was used in the various V16 models: